How to Make Reusable Disinfecting Wipes

 If you’re interested in making numerous wipes, you might find a large glass jar or a quart-sized mason jar will have enough space to hold them.
 You can also simply reuse the plastic containers that held the disposable wipes.

-Just keep in mind that essential oils can react with plastic.
-Although these DIY wipes don’t requirement a lot of oil, you might have to eventually switch to a glass jar.
+Just keep in mind that essential oils can react with plastic and cause it to wear down.
+Although these DIY wipes don’t require a lot of oil, you might have to eventually switch to a glass jar.

 When you have the container you’re using, simply pour all the ingredients inside and stir to combine.
 Press your cloth wipes into the solution to soak it up.
 You’re now ready to get cleaning with your homemade disinfecting wipes!